This lab walks you through GCP Cloud Router.

 Cloud Router can't be used by itself but it is required for Cloud NAT or Interconnect or VPN.

-From Fig3: Users doesn't sense disruptions, as you see if a link fails to VM1, Cloud Router can automatically re-route traffic if a path is available.
+From Fig3: Users don't sense disruptions, as you see if a link fails to VM1, Cloud Router can automatically re-route traffic if a path is available.

 Creating a GCP Cloud Router.